Scenic Waterfalls Drive, Columbia River Gorge, Oregon, USA

 Multnomah Falls The Best Waterfalls Columbia River Gorge

-Of all the waterfalls in the Columbia River Gorge, Multnomah is the most famous.
-In fact, the waterfall is so popular that it sees more than 2 million visitors a year.
+Of all the waterfalls in the Columbia River Gorge, Multnomah is the tallest and most famous.
+In fact, it sees more than 2 million visitors a year.
+Therefore, it can feel a little Disney-esque.

-So, even though it is a natural wonder, it can feel a little Disney-esque.
-During the peak summer season, tickets may be required for entry to Multnomah Falls.
-Be sure to check before your visit if advanced tickets are required.
+During the peak summer season, tickets may be required for entry.
+So, be sure to check before your visit.

 How To See Multnomah Falls